-All NEON DHPs require additional processing in order to generate Leaf Area Index or Plant Area Index data.
+All NEON DHPs require additional processing to generate Leaf Area Index or Plant Area Index data.
 DHPs typically appear very dark because exposure in the field is optimized to avoid blowing out the highlights, which can result in significant underestimation of LAI in upward-facing images.
 As such, processing steps may include exposure optimization in the 'shadow' and 'black' region of the histogram, followed by conversion to another image format (e.g., JPG).
 To estimate LAI, optimized DHPs are typically classified by pixel into 'plant' or 'leaf', and 'non-plant' material.
-This step may be accomplished either programmatically with an algorithm, or manually via specialty software.
+This step may be accomplished either programmatically or manually via specialty software.

-- Example software to optimize Nikon RAW image exposure and convert to JPG: Nikon ViewNX 2 - Example software to analyze DHPs for LAI: Can-Eye
+- Example of programmatic classification software: HemiPy (Brown et al. 2023). - Example software to optimize Nikon RAW image exposure and convert to JPG: Nikon ViewNX 2 - Example software to analyze DHPs for LAI: Can-Eye